ValentinRicher/food-classification/README.md

 Personal project for image classification on Food-101 dataset.
 This project has 2 goals :
 - Optimize training time with TF Profiler -> DONE.
 I divided by 3 training times.
-- Get best performance on Food-101 dataset using transfer learning and fine-tuning techniques based on papers in references.txt. -> IN PROGRESS.
+- Get best performance on Food-101 dataset using transfer learning and fine-tuning techniques based on papers in references.txt. -> DONE.
 - Intelligibility of the decisions taken by the algorithm. -> TODO.

 # Setup